-Nya is a junior from Cleveland pursing a double major in African and African American studies and psychology-neuroscience-philosophy with a minor in women, gender, and sexuality studies.
+Nya is a senior from Cleveland pursing a double major in African and African American studies and psychology-neuroscience-philosophy with a minor in women, gender, and sexuality studies.
 Passionate about conveying the resilience and resistance of Black women, Nya focuses her research on the performance of sexuality of Black women through popular entertainment.
 In addition to pursuing her bachelors degree, Nya serves as a City Faces mentor and an executive co-coordinator, a tutor for Partners in East St. Louis, and a Mellon Mays Undergraduate Research Fellow.
 If you don’t see her laughing somewhere on campus, you might find her dancing to music videos in her dorm, eating, or working on some random DIY project.

 What brought you to The Writing Center?